Bunchenko/rsschool-cv/cv.md

 * Email (andrew.by.one@gmail.com)
 *******
 ## About me
 I aim to begin my professional career as FrontEnd Developer and develop in this field.
 Currently studying at Francisk Skorina Gomel State University, department of Physics and IT.
+I enjoy my hobbies a lot: listening to music, doing sports, reading books and coding.
 I am an easy learner, hard-working and productive person.
 Always excited to work in a big team!
 *******
 ## Skills
 * HTML (basics, semantic HTML, block and inline elements)